LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/use-cases/post-chat-survey-with-faas.md

 indicator: both
 ---

-This use case showcases how the FaaS platform can help extend LivePerson's platform functionallity.
-In this case, we will use FaaS to re-create one of our Legacy features, the ability to conditionally send out transcripts after the conversation ended (e.g, send a transcript only if the user requested it).
+This use case showcases how the FaaS Platform can help extend LivePerson's platform functionality.
+In this case, we will use FaaS to re-create one of our Legacy features, the ability to conditionally send out transcripts after a chat conversation ended. **Note:** Within this integration the chat server will still take care of sending out emails.
+FaaS will only be used to write more sophisticated conditions. **Also once a FaaS lambda is implemented for this specific event, any old logic outside of FaaS will not be used anymore.
+Therefore make sure that the complete logic was implemented within FaaS.**

 ### Post-Survey Integration Outline